 Introduction

 In Maricopa County, Arizona, the US’s largest and fastest growing metropolis built in the middle of the Desert Southwest, an alarming statistic of annually 30% or more of indoor heat-related mortality occurs in Manufactured and Mobile home Communities (MMHC) while these dwellings only account for 5% of local housing stock.
-This means that MMHC residents in Arizona experience heat associated mortality rates about six times greater than people.
-In 2023, Maricopa County shattered climate records and had 31 consecutive days in summer when the temperature was higher than 110 Fahrenheit degrees (2023 National Climate Report).
-Maricopa County Public Health Department (MCPHD) confirmed 645 heat-related death in 2023 with a 52% increase compared to the previous year.
+This means that MMHC residents in Arizona experience heat associated mortality rates about six times greater than individuals residing in other types of housing within the state.
+In 2023, Maricopa County shattered climate records and had 31 consecutive days in summer when the temperature was higher than 110 Fahrenheit degrees or about 43.3 degrees Celsius (2023 National Climate Report).
+Maricopa County Public Health Department (MCPHD) confirmed 645 heat-related deaths in 2023 with a 52% increase compared to the previous year.

 MMHC often face elevated risks during extreme heat events, impacting the well-being of residents and exacerbating existing health disparities (Phillips, et al. 2021; Solís, et al. 2023).
 MMHC with inadequate heat mitigation (e.g., lack of tree cover or shade and poor building insulation and worn-out materials) get hotter faster than regular houses and many of their residents experience the same temperature inside and outside (Gabbe and Pierce 2020).
-About 58% of MMHC residents experience some form of energy insecurity (Brown, et al. 2020) meaning that they could not afford to pay the electricity bills to consistently run AC.
+About 58% of MMHC residents experience some form of energy insecurity (Brown, et al. 2020) meaning that they could not afford to pay the electricity bills to consistently run air conditioning.
 Mobile homes are affordable housing options mostly occupied by elderly, lower income and less educated residents (Lamb, et al. 2021) known as key heat sensitive groups of people (Kuras, et al. 2017).
-Based on 2023 heat death report data from Maricopa County, 95% of all indoor heat deaths happened among individuals aged 50 years or older.
-According to Household Pulse Survey by the U.S. Census Bureau, about one third of the mobile home residents are aged 65 and over.
+Based on “2023 heat related death report” by Maricopa County Public Health Department (MCPHD),95% of all indoor heat deaths happened among individuals aged 50 years or older.
+According to Household Pulse Survey 2022 by the U.S. Census Bureau, about one third of the mobile home residents are aged 65 and over.
 These statistics reinforce the explanation for the higher heat mortality rate among mobile home residents compared to other housing types.